hellosure/hellosure.github.com/README.md

 hellosure.github.com
 ======================

-Technology-related personal [blog](http://hellosure.github.com) by HelloSure
+Technology-related personal blog by HelloSure.
+The goal is to establish my knowledge map.